butla/PyDAS/README.md

 **Under heavy development**

 ## TODO (necessary):
+1. Hide token in logs
+1. test for logging.
 1. Uploader support.
 1. Add rest of DAS endpoints.
 1. Wrap request sending in functions that can log errors.